jedisct1/zig-hctr2/README.md

 Pure Zig implementation of HCTR2, HCTR3, and format-preserving variants.

-HCTR2 and HCTR3 are length-preserving tweakable wide-block encryption modes, while the format-preserving variants (HCTR2-FP and HCTR3-FP) preserve character sets with minimal expansion.
+HCTR2 and HCTR3 are length-preserving tweakable wide-block encryption modes.
+The format-preserving variants (HCTR2-FP and HCTR3-FP) are also length-preserving and additionally preserve character sets (e.g., decimal digits remain decimal).

 These modes are designed for full-disk encryption, filename encryption, and other applications where nonces and authentication tags would be impractical.